My Review of Solar2D Game Engine (formerly Corona SDK)

 This, however, also means that the engine must be very easy to learn for new (or inexperienced) users.
 If they spend so much time and resources explaining even the simplest things, I'm certain anyone will be able to understand it.

-Once you've gotten to grips with Lua (which should be quite quickly, because it's a small and simple language), you still need to learn how Corona does things.
+Once you've gotten to grips with Lua (which should be quite quickly, because it's a small and simple language), you still need to learn how Solar2D does things.

 Many people are used to interfaces on the computer, so creating a whole game without it might seem like an impossible task, especially if you're completely new to the game development business.

 On the other hand, a lack of interface is exactly what makes the workflow so quick and easy.
 You don't need to start a huge, slow program before you can code.
 You don't need to learn the interface, the panels, the buttons.
 You can pick any text editor you like and be on your way!

 So, to me, this is neither a pro nor a con.

 Remember this statement: Solar2D has the nicest documentation I've seen so far.